vogt4nick/recipes.vogt4nick.com/src/en/breads/leaven-breads/index.md

     Clark, Mandy. ["Does the Amount of Sourdough Starter Matter?"](https://www.livingwellwithmandy.com/post/does-the-amount-of-sourdough-starter-matter-and-what-happens-when-you-change-it) _Living Well with Mandy._ 28 August 2023.

-## Reading a Baker’s Table
+## Reading a Baker's Table

-Leaven formulas are expressed in **baker’s percentages**, where total flour = 100 %.
+Leaven formulas are expressed in **baker's percentages**, where total flour = 100 %.
 All other ingredients are listed as percentages of total flour weight.
 This allows scaling of any recipe while keeping ingredient ratios fixed.
 Danielle Ellis [explains](https://severnbites.com/2018/05/26/bake-better-take-control-use-bakers-percentages/) baker's percentages in detail.

 ## Key Breadmaking Stages